 No. Once you submit your applications you should immediately send your teachers and counselors hand-written thank you notes.
 The lack of appreciation is probably the biggest shame in the admissions process–teachers and counselors need to be acknowledged!
 You can be brief as long as you are specific.
 Counselors have hundreds of students and are doing you a favor–the new Common Application even allows them mark a box instead of writing an evaluation.
 So when they do take the time to do so, it means they believe in you.

-Counselor and teacher recommendations give admissions officers more color on who you are inside and outside of the classroom.
+Teacher and counselor recommendation letters give admissions officers more color on who you are.
 Stay true to yourself and your story and these letters will verify the rest of your application.

 “The most important part of this process is finding your identity through what you do and how you think, and that is why I support the rationale behind the dreaded application essays, interviews, and process as a whole,” an advisor stated.
 Start early and try new activities, and eventually find a thesis for your story: your theme.
 Let your counselor experience this evolution over time as you grow, but don’t be overbearing.